StroppaFR/mathrandomcrack/README.md

 Predicted next 5 values: [20, 29, 1, 22, 20]
 ```

 The `samples` directory contains example files for various use cases.
+There should be one leaked value of `Math.random()` per line and it is possible to use an empty line to represent an unknown output of `Math.random()`.

 For more information about the CLI, you can run `python3 -m mathrandomcrack --help`.

 ## I have a more complex use case